 Yayoi Kusama, Instagram’s Favorite Artist, Will Be Featured at ICA Boston

-An Infinity Mirror Room, called LOVE IS CALLING, arrives here this fall.
+An Infinity Mirror Room, called LOVE IS CALLING, arrives in September.

 You know all those Instagram photos of mirrored rooms, packed with endlessly repeating polka dots, oblong tentacles, and points of light?
 One of them—the biggest one in existence, in fact—will be arriving in Boston this fall.